lamperouge1218/ECommerce_Backend/README.md

     source db/schema.sql

-Once that is done, exit the mySQL shell and run the following in order:
+Once that is done, exit the mySQL shell and run the following to seed the database:

-    node seeds/category-seeds.js
-    node seeds/product-seeds.js
-    node seeds/tag-seeds.js
-    node seeds/product-tag-seeds.js
+    node seeds/index.js

-These will seed all four tables and populate the database.
+These will create and seed all four tables, populating the database.

 ## Usage